Supporting Your Piano Pathway

 Through the year, reflect on your progress and update your choice of Active Repertoire pieces.
 Try to include something you have newly learnt or revisited during the previous season/quarter.

-Spaces are also provided for listing the pieces that you aspire to play, and for a variety of other music that you enjoy as a listener or player.
-These sections are varied each quarter to stimulate the imagination, inspire creative curiosity!
+Spaces are provided on the Project sheets for listing the pieces that you aspire to play, and for a variety of other music that you enjoy as a listener or player.
+These sections are varied each quarter to stimulate the imagination, and hopefully inspire creative curiosity.

 Some Tips for Teachers